ljtpetersen/homedir/README.md

 of any user provided you have their username.
 The latter can get the home directory of the user executing this process.

+If all that is necessary is the home directory of the user executing this process, then other crates may be better options, such as [`directories`](https://crates.io/crates/directories).
+As well, using the home directory to find the documents, downloads, pictures, etc. directories may not be accurate.

 This crate aims to work on both Windows and Unix systems.
 However, Unix systems do not have a unified API.
 This crate may not work on Unix systems which do not have the `getpwnam_r(3)`, `getpwuid_r(3)`,